TOP

 of November 1977 said that the third was being handled by independent

-trace of the album of the same name which was 'forthcoming' according to the label of that
+trace of the 'Don't Make Promises' album which was 'forthcoming' according to the label

 to the 'Music Week' article several other artists were in